- Teen Girls Tricky Issues Slideshow Pictures

 Risk factors for being the victim of bullying include already suffering from anxiety or depression.
 Actual or perceived obesity of the victim is also a risk factor.
 Being underweight is slightly associated with being bullied.
 Gay, lesbian, bisexual, or transgender youth are more often victims of bullying compared to their heterosexual counterparts.
 Children who have disabilities or are immigrants or highly achieving minorities are more vulnerable to being bullied, as well.

 What are symptoms and signs of children and adults who are bullied?

 Signs that may indicate that a child may be being bullied include missing belongings, unexplained injuries, and a limited number of friends.
 Symptoms experienced by victims of bullying may be physical, emotional, and behavioral.
 Examples of physical symptoms include those often associated with stress, like headaches, stomachaches, changes in appetite, dizziness, and general aches and pains.
 Psychological symptoms often include irritability, anxiety, sadness, trouble sleeping, tiredness in the mornings, loneliness, helplessness, and feeling isolated.
-Victims of bullying may start getting to school or work late, taking off more days, or even trying to retaliate against their tormentors.
+Victims of bullying may exhibit behavioral symptoms as well, like getting to school or work late, taking off more days, or even trying to retaliate against their tormentors.